KnowPulse-KnowledgeBase/howto-use-R-for-dataanalysis/_episodes/02-Import-data-intoR.md

 objectives:
 - "Make your raw phenotypic data in a R friendly way"
 keypoints:
-- "Ensure your files contain all the required columns from template ."
+- "Ensure your files is saved as .csv before you import it into RStudio ."
 - "Save your file in csv format"
 - ""
 ---
 ## Import your .csv file to Rstudio
-After growing season, you have your data files downloaded from KnowPulse, the next step, you want to inport your .csv files into Rstudio for further analysis.
+After growing season, you have your data files downloaded from KnowPulse as comma separated value `.csv`.
+The next step, you want to import your `.csv `files into Rstudio for further analysis.

 ### Step 1